impostorsguides/impostorsguides.github.io/rbenv/1-w-content.md

 ```
   while ! [[ "$root" =~ ^//[^/]*$ ]]; do
-  …
+  ...
   done
 ```

 The condition for this loop is “Does the local `root` variable match this regular expression?”, which is then negated to mean “Does the local `root` variable *not* match this regular expression?”.
 However, I find the meaning of the regular expression hard to deduce.
-From the context, I had guessed that the intention of the `while` loop was to keep checking progressively higher parent directories until a `.ruby-version` file was found, stopping at the machine’s root directory of “/” if nothing was found.
-However, I just tried an experiment where I tested the condition at my machine’s root directory, and I found it was still `false`:
+From the context, I had guessed that the intention of the `while` loop was to keep checking progressively higher parent directories until a `.ruby-version` file was found, stopping at the machine's root directory of “/” if nothing was found.
+However, I just tried an experiment where I tested the condition at my machine's root directory, and I found it was still `false`:

 ```
 $ is_foo ()